King's College Boat Club: Alan Turing

 Turing's presence in the boat club beyond simply on the water is noted by Denis Williams, a university friend, who writes:

 “Alan Turing was a year or so my senior at Cambridge and I think it was as members of the Boat Club that we first made each other’s acquaintance.
 Rowing is traditionally thought of as the sport of ‘toughs’, but at that time the King’s Boat Club was an odd mixture of those born tough and of intellectuals in search of a counter-irritant.
 Alan’s close friends were among the intellectuals, but I believe that a sport that demands the maximum of exertion held a natural attraction for him and there was a sterling quality about him which gained respect in any company…. .”

 Williams furthers his observations with an anecdote:

 “…I remember he once achieved a certain distinction by swallowing a pint (of beer) in one draught.
 This, he maintained, could not be done with water because the attempt made one disgusted with oneself.”

 Turing himself credited his work on the Riemann Hypothesis to rowing for KCBC, a conjecture to which he introduced a number of important ideas.
 While he was rowing bow, fellow mathematician Stanley Skewes mentioned it to Turing, who in a letter claimed he "made the mistake of talking to me about it from time to time when you were rowing two and I at bow until eventually I thought I had better find out what it was all about.”

-Women

-The 1st women's VIII rowed in the Lent Bumps from the first ever women's race in 1976 and May Bumps from the 2nd ever women's race in 1975.

-In the Lent Bumps, the women started in 2nd position in 1976, but did not race in 1979.
-In the 1980 race, they were put on at the bottom of the 1st division and fell into the 2nd, where they have remained since.

-In the May Bumps, the 1st women's IV started in 7th and rose as high as 3rd in 1977 but had fallen into the 2nd division by 1986.
-When the bumps were reorganised in 1990, the QMABC 1st women's VIII started and maintained a position in the 2nd division.